-\\If a student is found not to be wearing a mask over both the nose and mouth for the remaining days of the 14-day quarantine while at all Lancaster County School District Facilities and/or events, that student will be sent home to complete their quarantine and will be able to return on day 15.
+If a student is found not to be wearing a mask over both the nose and mouth for the remaining days of the 10-day quarantine while at all Lancaster County School District Facilities and/or events, that student will be sent home to complete their quarantine and will be able to return on day 11.

 Household close contact: If the child or staff member lives in the same household as a positive individual, their quarantine period begins on the date their household member has been cleared from their isolation period.
-The household contact would complete the positive individual's isolation (usually 10 days) and the additional 14-day quarantine for a total of 24 days.
+The household contact would complete the positive individual's isolation (either 5-days or 10-day) and the additional 5-day or 10-day quarantine for a total of 10-days or 15-days.

-The Lancaster County School District will provide the CDC/SC DHEC options to employees and students to reduce the duration of quarantine to 20-days or 17-days if the first twenty (20) or seventeen (17) days of quarantine have been completed and has been no additional exposure and no symptoms have been reported during daily at-home monitoring.
+The Lancaster County School District will provide the CDC/SC DHEC options to employees and students to reduce the duration of quarantine to 15-days or 10-days if the first ten (10) or fifteen (15) days of quarantine have been completed and has been no additional exposure and no symptoms have been reported during daily at-home monitoring.